Call 520-874-7500 for an appointment.

 Please Bring to the First Appointment

-• Previous testing that has been done (i.e. neuropsychological testing, psychoeducational testing)
+- Previous testing that has been done (i.e. neuropsychological testing, psychoeducational testing), and any testing utilized for creating an IEP (Individualized Education Plan)

-• IEP (Individualized Education Program) or 504 plan if in place
+- IEP or 504 plan if in place

 Click here for insurance coverage information.